Unveiling the Mystery: 35% of 14 – A Deep Dive into Percentages and Their Applications

 Percentage calculations are ubiquitous in everyday life.
 Here are some examples:

-• Sales and Discounts: Retail stores frequently offer discounts expressed as percentages.
-For instance, a 20% discount on a $50 item would mean a reduction of $10 (20% of $50).
+- Sales and Discounts: Retail stores frequently offer discounts expressed as percentages.
+Here's a good example: a 20% discount on a $50 item would mean a reduction of $10 (20% of $50).

-• Financial Statements: Companies use percentages extensively in financial reporting to analyze profitability, growth rates, and other key performance indicators (KPIs).
-For example, profit margin is expressed as a percentage of revenue.
+- Financial Statements: Companies use percentages extensively in financial reporting to analyze profitability, growth rates, and other key performance indicators (KPIs).
+Here's one way to look at it: profit margin is expressed as a percentage of revenue.

-• Surveys and Statistics: Percentages are commonly used to represent data in surveys and statistical analysis.
-For instance, a poll might report that 60% of respondents favor a particular candidate.
+- Surveys and Statistics: Percentages are commonly used to represent data in surveys and statistical analysis.
+Here's a good example: a poll might report that 60% of respondents favor a particular candidate.

 Beyond the Basics: More Complex Percentage Problems